 &lt;sup>1 Probation marginal cost is based on services provided by private providers and only includes costs that increase with each additional participant.
-This does not include a cost for additional supervision by a probation officer unless a new offense is anticipated to result in enough additional offenders to require additional probation officers.
+This does not include a cost for additional supervision by a probation officer unless a new offense is anticipated to result in enough additional offenders to require additional probation officers probation and a potential revenue gain to the General Fund from fines beginning in FY 26.